UP-macroecology/Malchow_IBMcalibration_2023/README.md

 ## Folder *data*

-All input data required to run the model calibration: ASCII rasters of habitat maps, the initial distribution model, and spatially aggregated counts from the Swiss breeding bird survey.
+All input data required to run the model calibration: ASCII rasters of habitat maps, the initial distribution model, and spatially aggregated counts from the Swiss breeding bird survey, and the spatial blocking of the gridded landscape.

 ## Folder *scripts*

-#### *scripts/data_prep*

-All scripts to generate the input data from the original data sources, i.e. CORINE land cover data and Swiss breeding bird atlas data (both not included).

 #### *scripts/calibration*

 The scripts to run the model calibration.
-The routine is contained in *RangeShiftR_calibration.R*, which loads functions defined in the other scripts.
+The calibration routine is contained in *RangeShiftR_calibration.R*, which loads functions defined in the other scripts.

 #### *scripts/analysis*

 The scripts to process and analyse the MCMC chains produced in the calibration.
-Extracts the demography-climate relationships and performs prior/posterior predicitons.
+Reads and combines the independent MCMCs for each fold; plots diagnostics, marginal distributions, and correlations; performs the spatial-block cross-validation and produces prior/posterior predicitons.
 Creates all plots.
 All routines are contained in "analysis_main.R*, which loads functions defined in the other scripts.

 ## Folder *model*

 Contains the RangeShiftR folder structure.

+## Folder *results*

+Contains the simulation results for validation and prediction as well as the sub-folders to store further results.

 ---